Published Oct 6, 2023

 In America, everyday civilians who appear as foreign tend to bear the brunt of our "Fear of the Other," xenophobia encouraged by the terrible rhetoric politicians spew, spreading ignorance like a cold on the subway.

 While it’s an obvious fault of our society, it’s also one I know from personal experience.
 I’m a first generation American on my father’s Iranian side of the family; my Irish and Italian-American mother was born and raised in New Hampshire.
-My parents had friends and extended family who were Indian, Russian, Argentinian, Polish, Jewish, African American, and I was raised to be accepting and open to others, even when I encountered strangers being ignorant and rude to us.
+My parents had friends and extended family who were Indian, Russian, Argentinian, Polish, Jewish, African American, and I was raised to be accepting and open to others, even when I encountered strangers who were ignorant and rude to us.
 Iran was still associated with hostages, Iran-Contra, and everything else horrible on the world stage (not that this has changed, sadly).
-In one spectacular miscommunication during the early 90s, a waitress thought my father was Russian and nobody corrected her.
+In one spectacular miscommunication during the early '90s, a waitress thought my father was Russian and nobody corrected her.
 Though the Cold War was only just warming, it was still much less problematic to be thought of as Russian than Iranian.

 These days, it’s safe to say that I am more afraid of prejudice and narrow-mindedness than I am of actors in prosthetics.
 Still, I can’t help but to wonder more about the decision to name an alien species after an Eastern term for foreigner, when the species are often seen as symbolism for Western capitalism and greed.
 That right there, you might say, is a Fear of the Other — or, to a Westerner, a Fear of Ourselves!
 And that is Star Trek at its best, holding up a mirror to ourselves.
 The Federation navigates this Fear of the Other concept admirably, with the franchise overall being arguably one of the greatest explorations of equality and xenophobia in the genre.